 Harlequin Flower Facts

-- The Harlequin Flower possesses a most unusual pattern of colors, consequently making it readily distinguishable from other plants within its endemic range.
+- Most notably, the stunning Harlequin Flower possesses a most unusual pattern of colors.
+Consequently, this makes it readily distinguishable from other plants within its endemic range.

-- While it’s endemic range is quite restricted, the distinctiveness of the species led to its being imported to portions of the United States.
+- Further, it became common to portions of the United States.
 As a result, it now grows wild in certain portions of California.

 Harlequin Flower Physical Description

 It’s worth noting that the gorgeous Harlequin Flower ranks as a small flower species.
-This is because the long, thin stems average 12-14 in (30.5-35.5 cm) in height.
+This happens because the long, thin stems of the flower average 12-14 in (30.5-35.5 cm) in height.

-Their leaves typically display a pale green color and a highly tapered shape.
-In addition, the blooms themselves average 3.25 in (8 cm) in diameter.
+Further, its leaves typically display a pale green color and a highly tapered shape, as well.
+In addition, the marvelous blooms themselves usually average 3.25 in (8 cm) in diameter.

-Yet their color patterns present the greatest surprise.
-The outer edges of each petal display a bright orange or red, while the inner portion presents a bright yellow.
+Yet its color patterns present the greatest surprise.
+That’s because the outer edges of each petal display a bright orange or red.
+Meanwhile, the inner portion presents a bright yellow.
 A thin black border also separates the two sections of the petals.